retaildevcrews/ngsa/IaC/AKS/README.md

 - kubectl (install by using `sudo az aks install-cli`)
 - Helm v3 ([Install Instructions](https://helm.sh/docs/intro/install/))
 - Istioctl ([Install Instructions](https://istio.io/latest/docs/setup/getting-started/#download))
+-
+### Note on Rate Limits

+>[Let's Encrypt](https://letsencrypt.org/) is used to issue TLS certificates.
+Let's Encrypt has [rate limit policies](https://letsencrypt.org/docs/rate-limits/) that could be triggered if you run multiple deployments in sequence.
+Please take note and be careful not to exceed their rate thresholds.

 ### DNS, SSL/TLS Prerequisites